 - Lower Eagle Falls: Good family hike; falls are best after the snowmelt

 When it’s time to head indoors, Tahoe offers luxury accommodations, casinos, and fine dining at different spots around the lake.
-Whether you head north or south on the lake for the bulk of your stay, there are two things you must do to take in the scenic beauty of Tahoe:
+Whether you head north or on south lake Tahoe for the bulk of your stay, there are two things you must do to take in the scenic beauty of Tahoe:

 - Drive around the lake on the 72-mile loop road.